Input Method Editors (Windows Store apps)

 Third-party IMEs run in the Windows system.
 In addition, the system is hardened to stop malicious IMEs and improve the security and user experience of third-party IMEs.

 Third-party IMEs can use the default touch keyboard layout to link to their IME, so that users can use their IME with touch keyboards.
 However, third party IMEs can't provide their own independent touch keyboard.

 - Must be digitally signed.

-- Must be Text Services Framework (TSF) aware, and proper IME flags must be set to run properly in Windows 8.
+- Must be Text Services Framework (TSF) aware, and appropriate IME flags must be set.

-- Must follow UX guidelines for Windows Store apps and be compatible with Windows Store apps.
+- Must follow the UX guidelines for Windows Runtime apps.

 Also, Windows Defender removes malicious IMEs from the system.
-Because of this, it's important that you familiarize yourself with the IME coding requirements for Windows 8.
+Because of this, it's important that you familiarize yourself with the IME coding requirements.
 For more info, see Guidelines and checklist for IME development.

-- All IME UIs need to follow the UX guidelines for Windows Store apps.
+- All IME UIs need to follow the UX guidelines for Windows Runtime apps.

 - No sticky windows.
 Only show the IME window when needed.